Sindhanai Sei: Plot

 The five friends do not trust each other sufficiently.
-Shankar hires a man to steal the money bag from Pazhani, while Aadhi decides to secretly follow Pazhani in the bus.
+Shankar hires a man to steal the money bag from Pazhani, while Aadhi decides to spy on Pazhani secretly.
 Aadhi then steals the money bag and runs away.
-When Pazhani tries to catch Aadhi, a container lorry hit Pazhani, and he died on the spot.
+When Pazhani tries to catch Aadhi, a container lorry hits Pazhani, and he dies on the spot.
 A few days later, Aadhi returns to Seenu's home, and Seenu suspects Aadhi of double-crossing them.
 Aadhi has no other choice but to kill Seenu.
 Aadhi escapes from the crime scene and later meets with Shankar and Hari.
 They discover Seenu's dead body in his home and decide to bury it.
 Hari, who hates Shankar, suspects him of having the money bag and clashes with him, so he kidnaps Shankar's wife Dhanam (Tharsha) and sequesters her in a godown.
-Hari then realizes that Aadhi betrayed them and threatens him to give the money bag.
+Hari then realizes Aadhi betrayed them and threatens him to give the money bag.
 Aadhi takes Hari to the woods and stones him to death.
 Aadhi then calls Shankar with Hari's phone and threatens him to kill his wife.
 Shankar arrives in the woods, and Aadhi cuts his throat.

 With the help of another friend (Kadhal Dhandapani), Aadhi fakes his death and deposits the money in Gayathri's bank account.
 The next day, Aadhi meets Gayathri in her bedroom, has sex with her, and vanishes.
 The police inspector arrests Gayathri and believes that Hari is still alive and was the one who killed his friends.
-Aadhi, delighted to have got revenge on his wife, leaves India to settle abroad.
+Glad to have gotten revenge on his wife, Aadhi leaves India to settle abroad.

 In the end, when Aadhi returns to retrieve the rest of the money (that he had stashed), Dhanam stabs him from behind (thinking that he was Hari), leading to his death.

 Production

 R. Yuvan (Prabhu Sekhar), brother of Telugu film choreographer cum director Amma Rajasekhar, made his directorial debut with Sindhanai Sei.
 He is the hero of the film and has done the story, screenplay, and dialogues as well.
-S. Thaman, a protégé of Mani Sharma, was chosen to compose the film's music, while R. Yuvan's brother Ghilli Sekhar was selected to be the fight choreographer.
-The film studies the psychology of five teenagers who meet later in life and has action and love but are depicted in a new way.

 Soundtrack

 The film score and the soundtrack were composed by S. Thaman.

 The audio of the film was released on 9 November 2008 in Chennai, with Arjun Sarja being the chief guest of the function.
 Boopathy Pandian, Dharani, T. Siva, Venkat Prabhu, and A. M. Rathnam attended the audio function.

-A critic rated the album 2 out of 5 and stated, "The music itself is rather dramatic, and sometimes strident.
-Almost all the songs, barring one seem to be pitched on the 6-kattai scale, which does not afford much variety in terms of listening".
+The audio of the Telugu version was released on 7 November 2008 at Prasad Labs in Hyderabad.
+S. S. Rajamouli, V. V. Vinayak, K. Vijaya Bhaskar and Srihari attended the function as guests.